mrkkrp/markkarpov.com/resume/resume.md

 ## Soft skills

-* The experience of leading teams.
+* The experience of leading teams and supporting fellow employees.
 * The ability to work with people with diverse personalities and skill levels.
-* Good communicator.
+* Good communicator; many years of experience as a consultant in a diverse range of companies.
 * I speak Russian (native), English (fluent), and French (intermediate).

 ## Education